jesshill/CSU-2025FA-DSCI-510-001_LINUX_as_a_computational_platform/Syllabus.md

 # Expectations

-You are expected to be familiar with the [Student Code of Conduct]().
-This course will adhere to the [CSU Academic Integrity Policy]().
+You are expected to be familiar with the [Student Code of Conduct](https://resolutioncenter.colostate.edu/conduct/code/).
+This course will adhere to the [CSU Academic Integrity Policy](https://resolutioncenter.colostate.edu/conduct/academic-integrity/).
 At a minimum, violations will result in a grading penalty in this course, a report to the Office of Conflict Resolution and Student Conduct Services, and communication with your professor and/or graduate program director.

-Colorado State University has clear [Principles of Community]().
+Colorado State University has clear [Principles of Community](https://inclusiveexcellence.colostate.edu/about/principles-of-community).
 We each have the responsibility to uphold these values as we interact with one another and learn.

 Please know that use of Chegg, Course Hero, or other web services that market themselves as tutoring or study guides are not permitted in this course.
 Many instances of their use are a violation of the Student Integrity Policy.
-To learn more [Chegg and Course Hero Misconduct]()

 # ChatGPT Statement